unitycontainer/unity/README.md

 ## Contributing

-See the [Contributing guide](https://github.com/unitycontainer/unity/CONTRIBUTING.md) for developer documentation.
+See the [Contributing guide](https://github.com/unitycontainer/unity/blob/master/CONTRIBUTING.md) for more information.

 ## .NET Foundation